When a favorite college puts you on a waitlist, it can feel like a denial. But you might have a chance—if you can bear the suspense.

-Next to getting denied, getting waitlisted at a first-choice college is every student's worry.
-Learn what to do if this happens to you—how to determine your chances, campaign for admission, and make alternative plans.
+Getting waitlisted by a top-choice college is every student's worry.
+Learn how to figure your chances, campaign for admission, and make alternative plans.

 What's a Waitlist?